MumoJubilant/Hospital-Inpatient-Discharge-Pneumonia-Dataset-/README.md

 Since we had initially used principal components, lets train the model on the entire dataset so as to get the features that are most significant to our prediction.
 The overall accuracy of the XGBoost model is approximately 72.04%, meaning it correctly classified about 72% of the samples in the dataset.

-1)Of all the predictions made for the "Extreme" class, 70% were correct, indicating a relatively balanced rate of false positives.The model correctly identified 67% of actual "Extreme" instances, suggesting a few false negatives.
+1) Of all the predictions made for the "Extreme" class, 70% were correct, indicating a relatively balanced rate of false positives.The model correctly identified 67% of actual "Extreme" instances, suggesting a few false negatives.

 2) The model's precision for the "Major" class is 62%, showing a moderate number of false positives.
 The recall is 66%, indicating the model captures most of the actual "Major" cases.

-3)For the "Minor" class, 63% of the predictions were accurate, making this the class with the highest precision.The model correctly identified 71% of the actual "Minor" cases, demonstrating strong recall performance.
+3) For the "Minor" class, 63% of the predictions were accurate, making this the class with the highest precision.The model correctly identified 71% of the actual "Minor" cases, demonstrating strong recall performance.

 4) The precision for the "Moderate" class is 47%, showing that there are some false positives.
 The recall is 46%, suggesting a number of false negatives.